-Jackson, who has two sons, Marquise and Sire, with two different mothers, was reported to have a net worth of $30 million in 2019.
+Jackson has two sons, Marquise and Sire, with two different mothers.

 'Power' and Other Screen Roles

-Jackson has also enjoyed success with his forays into film and TV.
-Since 2014 he has served as an executive producer and supporting player in the crime drama Power.
-Jackson also landed a prominent role alongside Sylvester Stallone in 2013's Escape Plan (and its two sequels), and appeared in the films Spy (2015), Southpaw (2015) and Den of Thieves (2018).
+Jackson has also enjoyed success with his forays into film and television.
+Since 2014, he has served as an executive producer and supporting player in the crime drama Power.
+Jackson also landed a prominent role alongside Sylvester Stallone in 2013's Escape Plan (and its two sequels) and appeared in the films Spy (2015), Southpaw (2015) and Den of Thieves (2018).

 Filing for Bankruptcy to Starting Over Again

-In 2016 Jackson was ordered by the Bankruptcy Court to pay his creditors $23 million over five years, but he paid it off after only months, helped by a settlement in his favor from a legal malpractice case.
-That same year he also finally sold his lavish Connecticut mansion in Farmington that had been on the market for years for a modest price of $8 million.
-(He had purchased the home from Mike Tyson in 2003.)
-Looks like 50 Cent still knows how to get rich … or keep tryin.’
+In 2016, Jackson was ordered by the Bankruptcy Court to pay his creditors $23 million over five years, but he paid it off after only months, helped by a settlement in his favor from a legal malpractice case.
+That same year, he also finally sold his lavish Connecticut mansion in Farmington that had been on the market for years for a modest price of $8 million.
+He had originally purchased the home from Mike Tyson in 2003.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!